VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

   - `remap`: A boolean that determines if our keybinding can be recursive.
 The default value is `false`.
 Recursive keybindings can cause some conflicts if used incorrectly.
 Don't enable it unless you know what you're doing.
 I will explain this recursive thing later.

-  - `buffer`: It can be a boolean or number.
+  - `buffer`: It can be a boolean or a number.
 If we assign the boolean `true` it means the keybinding will only be effective in the current file.
 If we assign a number, it needs to be the "id" of an open buffer.

   - `silent`: A boolean.
 Determines whether or not the keybindings can show a message.
 The default value is `false`.